 They say that laughter is the best medicine, but in actuality medicine is the best medicine.
 Unfortunately, both may be in short supply when the undead walk the earth.
 Given the conditions of general chaos and infrastructural decay around you, the risks of tetanus, cholera, and botulism will never have been higher.
 The need for antibiotics, inoculations, and narcotics will be substantial.

-Once looters and military personnel have liberated the world’s retail and production outlets of their supplies, it will fall upon your community to procure the necessary materials to produce your own remedies.
-As a pharmacology major, you will learn about the chemical compounds that produce proven medicinal substances, you will gain an understanding of the way that certain chemicals interact with the body, you will learn the side-effects of various treatment strategies, and you will study the complex dynamics between the human body, its pathologies, and the drugs needed to treat them.
+Once looters and armed autocrats have liberated the world’s retail and production outlets of their supplies, it will fall upon your community to procure the necessary materials to produce your own remedies.
+As a pharmacology major, you will learn about the chemical compounds that produce proven medicinal substances, the way that certain chemicals interact with the body, the side-effects of various treatment strategies, and the complex dynamics between the human body, its pathologies, and the drugs needed to treat them.

-Your studies in the production, administration, and medical precaution associated with pharmacology will make you essential to preserving the long-term health and viability of your fellow survivors and your community as a whole.
-It will be up to you to synthesize treatments and remedies using only what is at your disposal, including the flora, fauna, and other features of your natural environment.
+With a pharmacy degree, you’ll study the production, administration, and medical precaution associated with pharmacology.
+This knowledge will make you essential to preserving the long-term health and viability of your fellow survivors and your community as a whole.
+It will be up to you to synthesize treatments and remedies using only what is at your disposal, including the flora, fauna, and other natural resources.

-As a major in pharmacology, your importance to the world’s survival cannot be overstated.
+As a pharmacology major, your importance to the world’s survival cannot be overstated.
 In the face of a massive viral epidemic, no weapon is more powerful than the cure.
 Even as you ensure the continued health and well-being of your fellow survivors, your larger mission will be to work with others in your community to synthesize a chemically derived immunization, as well as an antidote for those who are yet in the earliest phases of zombification.
+Be a hero and check out The 50 Best Medical and Pharmacy Programs in the World Today.

-Admittedly, there won’t be much time for lying around on a couch talking about your feelings in the time of the undead.
+A psychology degree will mean something a little different in the AZ era.
+Admittedly, there won’t be much time for lying around on a couch talking about your feelings.
 Besides, it’s not that complicated.
 You’re afraid of being eaten by a zombie or being turned into a zombie or watching as your Great Aunt Hortence becomes a zombie.
 These are rational fears and not altogether uncommon among young graduates.
 You don’t need a psychologist to cope with these normal post-college concerns.
 However, even in the Zombie Apocalypse, understanding the mysterious inner-workings of the human mind will remain an important preoccupation.

 As you attempt to forge a stable and lasting community, one of your biggest obstacles will be the divergent values and opposing wills of your fellow survivors.
 As preferable as it may be to zombieism, human nature will remain a huge practical pain in the butt even at this late juncture in the life cycle of our species.
 People will argue, disagree, and call each other creative but cruel names.
 This is where a psychology major could have a profound impact on the trajectory of his or her community.

-Your training will also make you a source of calm for those dealing with apocalypse-related anxiety, a source of support to those learning critical life skills for the first time, and a source of comfort to those coping with the grief of seeing loved ones transformed into oozing flesh-eaters.
+Your psychology degree will also make you a source of calm for those dealing with apocalypse-related anxiety, a source of support to those learning critical life skills for the first time, and a source of comfort to those coping with the grief of seeing loved ones transformed into oozing flesh-eaters.
+To learn more, check out The Best Online Bachelor’s in Psychology Degree Programs.

 So now that we’ve considered the college majors which are most likely to benefit your survival, it’s time to acknowledge out loud what we’ve all been thinking.
-In a lot of ways, being a graduate in a time of Zombie Apocalypse is really hard.
-You may long to return to the carefree lifestyle you enjoyed on campus, but it’s now time to make sense of a world in which jobs are scarce, the economy is on a downward trend, and responsible adults that you once knew are now trying to eat you.
+In a lot of ways, being a student in a time of Zombie Apocalypse is really hard.
+You already know that you’ll be entering into a world where jobs are scarce, the economy is on a downward trend, and responsible adults that you once knew are now trying to eat you.
+You can be forgiven if you’re not totally sure what you’d like to study.
+But of one thing you can be certain—you will need a good education to survive in this bleak future.
+Choose the very best school for your post-apocalyptic ambitions.